 Upon completion of the development the Provisional Certificate of Completion will be issued and the bond may be reduced further, at the discretion of the engineer.
 During this time, known as the 'maintenance period', the developer is expected to arrange the adoption of both the foul and storm sewers with the relevant Water Authority.
-Please note the Provisional Certificate of Completion will only be issued if evidence is provided that the foul and storm sewers have either been adopted or are on maintenance with the Water Authority.

-10.2.5 Adoption as Highway Maintainable at Public Expense
+Adoption as Highway Maintainable at Public Expense